barryclark/jekyll-now/_posts/2016-11-14-bearaminaupdate-post.md

 ---
 layout: post
 title: Project Update!
 author:
--akrlicevic
+- akrlicevic
--bear
+- bcarlson8582
 ---

 For our final project, Bear and I are continuing our research on the presidential candidates’ campaigns.
 After compiling a week’s data of tweets manually from